 Moira Simpson is the Editor of Textile Fibre Forum magazine.
 She is a professional writer and a practising artist who uses fibre arts, encaustic, acrylics and collage.
 She teaches workshops and gives illustrated presentations.
 Her qualifications are in visual arts, art education, and museum curatorial studies, specialising in museum and art gallery education and cultural diversity in the arts.
 In 2010, she was awarded a doctoral degree entitled The Spirit of Change in Contemporary Museums which explored issues associated with the protection, display and interpretation of Indigenous sacred and ceremonial objects in museums and community cultural centres.
 Moira brings over twenty years experience of teaching in schools, universities and in museums and art galleries as well as extensive travel and research in a number of countries.
 More about Moira may be seen HERE.

 Martien van Zuilen, Editor of Felt magazine, is a felt artist, writer, curator and dyeing artisan living in Perth, Australia.
-She exhibits her high-quality and distinctive felt art nationally and internationally and since the late 1980s has delivered felt-making workshops at all levels of experience throughout Australia, as well as in Europe and throughout the USA.
+She exhibits her distinctive felt art nationally and internationally and since the late 1980s has delivered feltmaking workshops at all levels of experience throughout Australia, in Europe and the USA.
 Martien is the founder of the Victorian Feltmakers and for 18 years coordinated the Australian National Yurt Project.
+In 2013, she completed her PhD in Anthropology with an ethnographic thesis on the significance of women’s textile art in Australia.
 Alongside her teaching schedule and editing FELT, Martien runs her dyeing business Colourant Dyeworks and she is the Convenor of Fibres West Inc. All this makes for a busy and creative life!
-Martien’s artwork is published in numerous international publications, including Showcase 500 Art Necklaces (book), Textile Fibre Forum, Felt Matters, ViltKontakt, Fiber Art Now, Yurts Tipis and Benders (book), FELT, verFilzt Und zugeNäht, the 2015 book Pots and Pods for Feltmakers, Adventures in the Third Dimension, and the 2016 book Worldwide Colours of Felt.
+Martien’s artwork is published in numerous international publications, including Showcase 500 Art Necklaces (book), Textile Fibre Forum, Felt Matters, ViltKontakt, Fiber Art Now, Yurts Tipis and Benders (book), FELT, verFilzt Und zugeNäht, Pots and Pods for Feltmakers, Adventures in the Third Dimension (book), and Worldwide Colours of Felt (book).
 For more information regarding Martien and her art, please click HERE.

 Eleanor Keene, our People and Fashion Editor in Vintage Made, is a specialist in historic clothing and textiles.
 Having trained in the cut and construction of period costume for film and television in Sydney, she travelled to the UK to complete a Masters Degree in the History of Textiles and Dress.
 She went on to head of the Costume and Textile Department for Bonhams UK auction houses.
 Back in Australia she now splits her time, working as a Cultural Gifts Valuer, fashion writer and Editor with Vintage Made Magazine and with The National Trust NSW on their Textile and Dress collection.
 To find out more, visit her website HERE.